How to Resit GCSE English Online | GCSEs for Adults & Teens

 Book your exam

 Even though you can study the full GCSE English course online, you’ll still need to sit the exam in person regardless of which course provider you choose – granted the restrictions from coronavirus have lifted by then.

 Six months before the exam you should book a place to sit as a private candidate at an exam centre.
 Exam centres are usually schools or colleges that also have their own students sitting exams.

 If you're studying a Pearson Edexcel course, you can find exam centres near you using this search tool; however, this won’t cover every centre, so we recommend getting in touch with local schools and colleges to check if they accept private candidates.
 AQA has a similar tool if you’re sitting their exam.

-Once you’ve retaken your GCSE English exam, you can start impatiently awaiting your results!
+Once you’ve retaken your GCSE English exam, you can begin (impatiently) awaiting your results!
+Good luck!